Are Alaska Bear Adventures Tours Worth It?

 The most popular tours through Alaska Bear Adventures are the coastal trips.
 The shortest option is a four-hour trip with one hour of viewing the bears at Lake Clark National Park.

 Along the flight, you can view the spectacular scenery and the infamous “Ring of Fire.”
-This tour costs $685 per person plus a 7.25% fuel surcharge.
+At the time of this article, this tour costs $685 per person plus a 7.25% fuel surcharge.
+This is the tour we took and we found an hour to be plenty of time to take in the bears.

 The classic day trip lasts seven hours and can be booked as a private or public tour.
 Guests must be over the age of ten.
 It includes the same itinerary as the four-hour trip, but you can spend three hours on the ground viewing the bears.